Sonia-96/MyStudyNotes/Data Visualization & Analysis/DataScience.md

 Hierarchical clustering can work on concave and anisotropic dataset.

+One of the most difficult aspects of using K means clustering is choosing a good value for K. We can use hierarchical clustering to help us choose K for K Means Clustering.

 1. Hierarchical Clustering

    A method of cluster analysis that seeks to build a hierarchy of clusters.
 Strategies for hierarchical clustering generally falls into 2 categories: